kohei-takata/Rinon/README.md

 4. `$ npm start`

 Note: `/Users/<User Name>/Library/Application Support/Rinon/menu.json` will be created by Rinon automatically.
-Update the file to your favorite site .
+Update the file to your favorite site.